 The Board of Directors meets at least every quarter and on any other occasion as may be necessary.
 Further to attending formal Board meetings, individual Directors participate in other ad hoc meetings during the year as may be required.
-They are also active in Board sub-committees, either to assure good corporate governance or to contribute to the Company's decision-making process.
+They are also active in Board subcommittees, either to assure good corporate governance or to contribute to the Company's decision-making process.
 Board meetings are presided over by the Chairman and all Directors are allowed equal opportunity to voice and express their views on matters relating to the Company and its business.

-Seven meetings of the Board of Directors were held during 2016 and attendance was as follows:
+Eight meetings of the Board of Directors were held during 2017 and attendance was as follows:

 Board member Attended

+,

-Joseph Zammit Tabona 7 (out of 7)
+Joseph Zammit Tabona 8 (out of 8)

-Geoffrey L. Brooks 2 (out of 3)

-David Demarco 7 (out of 7)
+David Demarco 7 (out of 8)

-Marzena Formosa 7 (out of 7)
+Marzena Formosa 8 (out of 8)

-Anthony Scicluna 3 (out of 3)

-Alicia Agius Gatt 4 (out of 4)
+Alicia Agius Gatt 5 (out of 8)

-Muriel Rutland 3 (out of 4)
+Muriel Rutland 6 (out of 8)